tomojitakasu/PocketSDR/README.md

 PocketSDR contains the following application programs for GNSS-SDR.

-- **pocket_psd.py**: Plot PSD and histgrams of digital IF data
+- **pocket_psd.py** : Plot PSD and histgrams of digital IF data
-- **pocket_acq.py**: GNSS signal acquisition in digital IF data
+- **pocket_acq.py** : GNSS signal acquisition in digital IF data
-- **pocket_trk.py**: GNSS signal tracking and navigation data decoding in digital IF data
+- **pocket_trk.py** : GNSS signal tracking and navigation data decoding in digital IF data
+- **pocket_snap.py**: Snapshot positioning with digital IF data
+- **pocket_plot.py**: Plot GNSS signal tracking log by pocket_trk.py

-For details, refer comment lines in python/pocket_psd.py, python/pocket_acq.py and python/pocket_trk.py.
-You need Python 3, Numpy, Scipy and matplotlib to execute Python scripts. pocket_trk.py uses external shared libraries of LIBFEC [5] and RTKLIB [6] in lib/ directory.
+For details, refer comment lines in python/pocket_psd.py, python/pocket_acq.py, python/pocket_trk.py, python/pocket_snap.py and python/pocket_plot.py.
+You need
+Python 3, Numpy, Scipy and matplotlib to execute Python scripts. pocket_trk.py uses external shared libraries of LIBFEC [5] and RTKLIB [6] in lib/ directory.
 These were built for Windows (64bit) and Linux for x86_64 CPU.

 --------------------------------------------------------------------------------